JuanPabloDiaz/weather/README.md

 # Show the Local Weather 🌤️

-This project is a responsive web application that allows users to use a pomodoro timer to break down work into intervals, traditionally 25 minutes in length, separated by short breaks.
-Thats why is called Local Weather
+This project is a responsive web application that asks the user for permission to access their geolocation, then makes a call to a weather API and fetches the weather data for the user's location.
+The application then displays the weather data in a user-friendly format.

 ## Description 💡

-This project is a Local Weather, which is a time management system that encourages people to work with the time they have—rather than against it.
-Using this method, you break your workday into 25-minute chunks separated by five-minute breaks.
-These intervals are referred to as pomodoros.

 This project was built as part of the **[freeCodeCamp’s legacy Front End Development Certification]()**.
 The goal was to build a Local Weather with React.